 8. eLecta Screen Recorder

-Put yourself in the frame with eLecta's picture-in-picture recording
+Put yourself in the frame with eLecta's picture-in-picture recording.
+Ideal for tutorials

 eLecta Screen Recorder's killer feature is picture-in-picture recording, enabling you to capture your jumps and screams as you make your way through the latest survival horror title, or calmly walk new users through your newly developed personal finance app.
 You can also watermark your recordings with a custom image, and choose whether to include the cursor and taskbar.